HolyTy/test/OCI_PublicLB_EN.md

 1. Add NP Resolution and configure it.
    - Type：Ping
    - Ping Target：10.0.0.1
-1. Add Failover Group and configuer it.
+1. Add Failover Group and configure it.
 1. Add mirror disk resource and configure it.
   - In the case of Linux
     - Details